-To align with the international development priorities and needs identified by the Government of Burma, Canada will focus on implementing programs that stimulate sustainable economic growth and advance democracy.
-Canada will continue to provide humanitarian assistance as needed, working with Canadian and international partners and civil society to reduce poverty in Burma, especially in the areas of greatest need.
+Canada focuses on implementing programs that align with the international development priorities and needs identified by the Government of Myanmar.
+Canada continues to provide humanitarian assistance and works with Canadian and international partners and civil society groups to reduce poverty in Myanmar, especially in the areas of greatest need.

 - Date Modified: